Clinical UM Guideline

-Oversight/supervision of treatment: ABA is usually conducted by many different individuals, all of whom are tasked with implementing a treatment plan created by a licensed or certified behavioral analyst.
-To assure that the treatment plan is being properly and effectively implemented, the licensed or certified provider is required to conduct regular direct supervision sessions of the individuals conducting the ABA treatments specified by the treatment plan for the individual with an autism spectrum disorder.
+Oversight/supervision of treatment: ABT is usually conducted by many different individuals, all of whom are tasked with implementing a treatment plan created by a licensed or certified behavioral analyst.
+To assure that the treatment plan is being properly and effectively implemented, the licensed or certified provider is required to conduct regular direct supervision sessions of the individuals conducting the ABT treatments specified by the treatment plan for the individual with an autism spectrum disorder.

 Peer Reviewed Publications:

 Government Agency, Medical Society, and Other Authoritative Publications:

 Applied Behavioral Analysis (ABA)